<img src="https://secure.leadforensics.com/794635.png" style="display:none;">

 What are the biggest benefits for companies using CodeScene?

 I use CodeScene from many perspectives.
-Generally speaking the ability to be able to find trends in the code base and take fast action based on the prioritization is something that really empowers companies who are aware of the importance of keeping high code quality.
-CodeScene also allows the users to work in a more focused way in both development and refactoring.
-Instead of working on a general level with code, developers can work directly with the weaknesses in the specific parts of the code, saving both time and increasing efficiency.
+Generally speaking, the ability to find trends in the code base and take fast action based on prioritization really empowers companies that are aware of the importance of maintaining high code quality.
+CodeScene also allows users to work in a more focused way in both development and refactoring.
+Instead of working on a general level with code, developers can work directly with weaknesses in specific parts of the code, saving both time and increasing efficiency.

-A function I see as important is looking at what resources are available and distributing them to where needed in the projects.
-Working with CodeScene prioritizing the efforts of the development team is much easier and with predictive refactoring and in pull requests the developers can get instant feedback.
-In fact, one weakness with CodeScene as a product is that it is so potent and can do so much that it is hard to communicate to people who do not know about it just how useful it can be.
-But the biggest benefit of all I’d say is that there is a lot of money to save by using CodeScene to decrease excess rework developing code.
+An important function is understanding what resources are available and distributing them where needed.
+Working with CodeScene makes prioritizing the efforts of the development team much easier, and with predictive refactoring and pull-request analysis, developers can get instant feedback.
+In fact, one weakness of CodeScene as a product is that it is so potent and can do so much that it is hard to communicate to people unfamiliar with it just how useful it can be.
+But the biggest benefit of all, I’d say, is that there is a lot of money to save by using CodeScene to decrease excess rework when developing code.

-How would you say CodeScene stands out to the competition?
+How would you say CodeScene stands out from the competition?

 First of all, I do not really see that CodeScene has competition right now.
-Sure, there are many tools that give you static analyzes, but it is not the same thing.
-Point in time data does not say that much, for it to be relevant you need real time data and CodeScene does just that among other things.
-We use for example the prioritization functionality to focus our work the best way possible meaning that we save quite a bit of time and money by decreasing excess rework.
+Sure, there are many tools that give you static analyses, but it is not the same thing.
+Point-in-time data does not say much; for it to be relevant, you need real-time data, and CodeScene does just that, among other things.
+We use, for example, the prioritization functionality to focus our work in the best way possible, meaning that we save quite a bit of time and money by decreasing excess rework.

 Benefits with CodeScene